-The City of West Torrens Economic Profile provides economic analysis for the the City of West Torrens by combining 11 different datasets to build a cohesive story of a local economy,how it is changing and how it compares to other areas.
+The City of West Torrens Economic Profile provides economic analysis for the City of West Torrens by combining 11 different datasets to build a cohesive story of a local economy,how it is changing and how it compares to other areas.

 It is a public resource designed to be used by council staff, community groups, investors, business people, students and the general public.
 You can be confident about the quality of the information as it is derived from official sources and the most robust economic modelling, analysed and presented by experts and funded by the City of West Torrens.
 Each data source is maintained with the latest series so you can be sure you are using the most up to date information.

-Results for the the City of West Torrens include Gross Regional Product, local jobs, local businesses, employment, unemployment, population, building approvals, industry structure, journey to work and much more.
+Results for the City of West Torrens include Gross Regional Product, local jobs, local businesses, employment, unemployment, population, building approvals, industry structure, journey to work and much more.

 About National Economics (NIEIR)